s92xiong/find-la-cloche/README.md

 * Sign In
 * Sign Out
 * Google Sign In (no email verification)
-* Database with users, reviews, and images
+* Database with users, campsite reviews and images

 ## Project setup